Skip to content

 Blurb Samples

 Blurbs give us an idea about the story, and they make us want to read more.
-Also, a blurb for The Wizard of Oz would likely be longer than the above, better reflecting the work’s complexity and length.
+Also, a blurb for The Wizard of Oz would likely be longer than the above.
+The idea would be to better reflect the work’s complexity and length.
 It would likely cover more than just the opening scenes.

 While a long book does not need to have a long blurb, it at least could conceivably support one.
 However, a short novel probably would not.